pretix/pretix/doc/user/markdown.rst

 since it is way easier to learn than languages like HTML but allows all basic formatting options required for text in those places.

+.. note:: Some fields that are used in one-line context only allow formatting that refers to individual words
+          (such as bold or italic font or a link) but do not allow block-level formatting like lists or headlines.

 Formatting rules
 ----------------